kobylynskyi/graphql-java-codegen/plugins/sbt/README.md

 // build.sbt
 enablePlugins(GraphQLCodegenPlugin)

-// GraphQLCodegenPluginDependencies will import graphql-java-codegen and java validation-api
+// GraphQLCodegenPluginDependencies will import java validation-api
-// also you can override them version by graphqlJavaCodegenVersion and javaxValidationApiVersion GraphQLCodegenPluginDependencies
+// also you can override them version by  javaxValidationApiVersion
+// and graphql-java-codegen will be use GraphQLCodegenPluginDependencies

 libraryDependencies ++= Seq(<yours>)